Mango Sticky Rice Recipe

 How do I store leftovers?

-The sticky rice should keep for about 12 hours at room temperature or 24 hours refrigerated when stored in an airtight container.
+The sticky rice should keep for about 24 hours when refrigerated in an airtight container.
 To soften the rice, simply microwave or heat over stovetop until fully warmed through and no longer dry in consistency (you may need to add a couple tablespoons of water or coconut milk if the rice has lost too much moisture).

 *Be sure to keep the sticky rice, salted coconut sauce, and the mangoes separate until serving for best texture.